junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Helping Expedite and Advance Responsible Tribal Home ownership Act of 2011” or the “HEARTH Act of 2011”.
+This Act may be cited as the “Helping Expedite and Advance Responsible Tribal Home Ownership Act of 2011” or the “HEARTH Act of 2011”.

 ## § 2.
 Approval of, and regulations related to, tribal leases